Limit trees for free group automorphisms: universality: Introduction

 At the end of Section~\ref{SubsecDominating}, we prove universality.
-The proof relies on Chapter~\ref{SecConverge}: variations of Bestvina--Feighn--Handel's convergence criterion~\cite {BFH97}.
+The proof relies on Chapter~\ref{SecConverge}: variations of Bestvina--Feighn--Handel's convergence criterion~\cite {BFH97}; it boils down to bounded cancellation and Perron--Frobenius theory.

-We use the results of~\cite{Mut21b} as black boxes and the two papers can be read in any order.
+We use the results of~\cite{Mut24} as black boxes and the two papers can be read in any order.

-\textbf{Acknowledgments.} I thank Gilbert Levitt for encouraging me to include the characterization of expanding forests.
+\textbf{Acknowledgments.} I thank Gilbert Levitt for encouraging me to include the characterization of expanding forests and the referee for improving my exposition.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1926686 at the Institute for Advanced Study.